-Applicants must be currently admitted to graduate study or approved for enrollment through Extended Studies.
-Because only 6 hours of extended studies credits may be applied toward the Certificate, students who initially take courses in the certificate program through Extended Studies should apply for admission to the program after the completion of 6 credits of course work, at the latest.
-Other students are also strongly urged to apply after completing 2 certificate courses.
+Applicants must be currently admitted to graduate study or approved for enrollment through Extended Studies (non-degree).
+Because only 6 hours of extended studies credits may be applied toward the Certificate, students who initially take courses in the certificate program through Extended Studies should apply for admission to the program before the completion of 6 credits of course work.
+Other students are also strongly urged to apply no later than the completion of 2 certificate courses.
 Completion of course work is not in itself a guarantee of admission to the Certificate.
 Applicants must submit the following documents:

 The goals statement should focus on how you see this program fitting into your larger goals and should show that you understand what kinds of outcomes our program supports.
 If you relate information about your history, it should focus on your recent endeavors as they relate to education or work experience directly related to writing studies.
 We assume that all of our students are/will be passionate about reading and writing, so statements to that effect need not be explicitly stated.